-All NSW Government agencies are required to have a privacy management plan under section 33 of the Privacy and Personal Information Protection Act 1998 (NSW) (PPIP Act).
+All NSW Government agencies are required to have a privacy management plan under section 33 of the PPIP Act.

-NSW Treasury has developed this Privacy Management Plan to demonstrate and ensure that our organisation applies correct procedures to manage the personal information of our stakeholders and staff.
+NSW Treasury has developed this Privacy Management Plan to ensure that our organisation applies appropriate procedures to manage the personal information of our stakeholders and staff.